carvalhogomesag/unveiled-guides/posts/belem-golden-age-guide.md

 *   **Best For:** History buffs, architecture lovers, and anyone with a sweet tooth.
 *   **Don't Miss:** The intricate details of the Monastery's cloister, the Tomb of Vasco da Gama.
 *   **Ticket Tip:** The queues for the Monastery are famously long.
-The line for the original Pastéis de Belém is a separate, equally long queue.
-A guided tour that includes both is the most time-efficient way to visit.
+Planning ahead is not just a suggestion, it's essential for a pleasant visit.
 *   **Time Needed:** A full morning or afternoon to do it justice.
 *   **Pro Tip:** Don't call it a "custard tart" in front of a local.
 It's a "Pastel de Belém"!
 ---